Living at Harding

 Special Requirements

-• Lightweight posters, pictures, banners and wall decorations (all in keeping with Harding’s Christian mission) may only be attached with ½ inch – 1 inch nails.
-Tape cannot be used.
+• Lightweight posters, pictures, banners and wall decorations (all in keeping with Harding’s Christian mission) may be attached to the wall only with small panel nails provided by the RLC or Sticky-Tack.
+3M Command-style products can be used on cinder block walls only.
+Large nails and tape are not permitted.

-• Do not: attach wallpaper or border to walls, paint the walls, attach shelves to the walls in any manner or attach contact paper to any surface.
-Tape cannot be used.
+Do not: attach wallpaper/border to walls, paint the walls, attach shelves to the walls in any manner or attach contact paper to any surface.

 • Bikes must be stored in provided outside racks.